ChrisVeJa/website/content/authors/admin/_index.md

 #

 I am a Ph.D.
 Candidate in Economics at Boston College.
-My research primarily concerns the macroeconomics effects of climate change and weather variabaility.
+My research primarily concerns the macroeconomics effects of climate change and weather variability.
 In particular, how changes in weather conditions affects heterogeneously across regions and sector in the United States and in Small Open Economies.
+{style="text-align: justify;"}

 I will be on the job market in the academic year 2023-2024 and am available for interviews at the ASSA meetings.
 {style="text-align: justify;"}
 ### **Interests:**
   - Macroeconomics of Climate Change , International Finance , and Small Open Economies